Author of What to Eat When You’re Broke and Bloom Where You’re Planted online course

 And that is why what I’m about to say is controversial and probably won’t be well-received.

 Strictly from a survival point of view, it doesn’t matter at all who committed the acts of terror that occurred on 9/11, on the streets of Boston, in London, or in Paris.
-It doesn’t matter whether the shooting at Sandy Hook was perpetrated by a kid with behavioral issues or by operatives with an agenda.
+It doesn’t matter whether a middle-aged guy with a gambling problem or shadowy operatives of some government perpetrated the shooting in Las Vegas.

-Whether you believe these acts are at the hands of Muslim extremists waging a jihad or a state-sponsored act of terror to clamp down and take away more freedom, the single most important thing you can take away from this is a lesson in survival.
+Whether you believe these acts are at the hands of Islamic extremists waging jihad or a state-sponsored act of terror to clamp down and take away more freedom, the single most important thing you can take away from this is a lesson in survival.

 This article is not a debate about the different conspiracy theories.
-If you are present during a terror attack, my opinions on the culprit don’t matter and neither do yours.
+If you are present during a terror attack, my opinion on the culprit doesn’t matter, and neither does yours.
+In the heat of the moment, your focus should be on escaping or fighting back, not unfurling some ugly scheme.
 All that matters in those minutes or hours is surviving.

 Survival is the focus